+Micro-entrepreneurs Supported

-- Micro-entrepreneurs Supported: This section examines the demographics and socioeconomic status of clients receiving business microloans.
-The data highlights the vulnerable groups targeted by the sector, including their age, industry, and the formal or informal nature of their businesses. - Impact Assessment: This section addresses the practices, challenges, and support needed by practitioners to improve their impact measurement methods and, ultimately, their social impact. - Environmental Performance of MFIs: This segment was co-designed with the e-MFP Green Inclusive and Climate Smart Finance Action Group (GICSF AG).
+This section examines the demographics and socio-economic status of clients receiving business microloans.
+The data highlights the vulnerable groups targeted by the sector, including their age, industry, and the formal or informal nature of their businesses.

+02 Impact Assessment

+This section addresses the practices, challenges, and support needed by practitioners to improve their impact measurement methods and, ultimately, their social impact.